Speed (1994 film): Plot

-LAPD SWAT bomb disposal officers Jack Traven and Harry Temple are tasked with preventing a bombing on a city elevator containing 13 people, masterminded by a vengeful extortionist, Howard Payne.
-After narrowly rescuing the passengers, the duo hunt down Payne, during which Harry is wounded to stop Payne from taking him hostage.
-Payne seemingly blows himself up while Jack and Harry are conferred medals in a ceremony.
-However, it is revealed that Payne has faked his death and has become personally bitter towards Jack.
-After destroying a bus to divert Jack's attention, Payne contacts him with a new scheme: a bomb planted on a second (city bus number 2525) city bus that will activate upon reaching 50 miles per hour (approximately 80 km/h) and detonate if the bus slows below 50 but is also set to go off sometime before noon.
-He also warns Jack not to offload anybody, otherwise the explosive will detonate.
+LAPD SWAT bomb disposal officers Jack Traven and Harry Temple are tasked with preventing a bombing on a city elevator containing 13 people.
+After narrowly rescuing the passengers, the duo find and confront the bomber, during which Harry is shot by Jack after he is taken hostage.
+The bomber seemingly blows himself up, and Jack and Harry are later commended in a ceremony for their bravery.
+Some time later a city bus explodes in front of Jack in order to get his attention.
+It is revealed that the bomber from the elevator incident had survived.
+He is looking to get his revenge on Jack by planting another bomb on a second city bus full of passengers that will activate upon reaching 50 mph (80 km/h), and will detonate if the speed goes below 50.
+He warns Jack not to offload passengers or the bus will explode as he demands $3.7 million in ransom.

-Jack receives the ultimatum from Payne—$3.7 million in ransom or the bomb will go off.
-Racing through traffic, Jack gets a ride from a Jaguar owner named Maurice to warn the bus driver of the bomb.
-Realizing the vehicle has surpassed 50 and the bomb is already active, Jack boards the bus, but a felon's panic leads to the driver being shot; a passenger, Annie Porter, takes over the driving.
+Racing through traffic, Jack commandeers a car to try to warn the bus driver of the bomb.
+Realizing the bus has surpassed 50 mph and the bomb is armed, Jack boards the bus, but a street thug, thinking that Jack is after him, pulls out a gun and threatens Jack.
+The thug's gun goes off as Jack and another passenger subdue him, with the bullet hitting the driver.
+Another passenger, Annie Porter, takes over driving.
 With the bomb armed and passengers aware of the threat, Jack contacts Harry for help while trying to keep the bus moving.
-Payne agrees to allow the wounded driver to be handed to the paramedics as a sign of good faith.
-Annie's seatmate, Helen, panics and attempts to get off the bus, but Payne sets off a smaller bomb underneath the steps, sending Helen underneath the tires and killing her.
+The bomber agrees to allow the wounded driver to be offloaded as a sign of good faith.
+However, another passenger, Helen, panics and attempts to get off the bus, but the bomber, watching the bus on television news, detonates a smaller bomb that kills her as she falls under the bus.

-Despite Payne's constant surveillance, Jack and Annie maneuver the bus through several dangerous obstacles, including a gap in the freeway, and direct it to Los Angeles International Airport to prevent traffic issues.
-Meanwhile, Harry discovers Payne's identity as a former Atlanta Police Department bomb squad officer, who was placed on administrative leave after losing a thumb.
-The bomb's design reflects his long-lasting bitterness over being under-compensated with nothing but a "cheap gold watch".
-Harry leads a SWAT team to arrest him: however, Payne's house has been rigged with explosives and Harry dies along with his teammates in the blast.